How To Play BlackJack – Learn the Rules and Basic Strategy

 Much like card counting, most advanced blackjack tactics will take quite a lot of practice to master.

-Let's take a look at shuffle tracking, for example.
+Let’s take a look at shuffle tracking, for example.
 As the name states, to successfully carry out a shuffle tracking plan at a casino, one needs to observe the shuffling patterns the dealer is showing before the dealer deals.
+This technique, which is much trickier than straight card counting, requires great eyesight and visual estimation.

 Common Mistakes to Avoid